You are here: Urology Textbook > Kidneys > Horseshoe kidney

 Malformations:

-A horseshoe kidney is associated with other malformations (neural tube defect, heart defects and musculoskeletal system).
+A horseshoe kidney is associated with other malformations (neural tube defect, heart defects, and musculoskeletal system).
 5–10% of patients with horseshoe kidneys have additional urogenital anomalies.
-A horseshoe kidney is associated with Turner's syndrome and trisomy 18.
+A horseshoe kidney is associated with Turner syndrome and trisomy 18.

 Oncogenic risk:

 The risk for Wilms tumor is doubled.
-The very rare renal carcinoid is also more common in horseshoe kidneys.
+Increased risk for the rare renal carcinoid in horseshoe kidneys.

 Treatment of a Horseshoe Kidney